 Although asthma is a genetic condition, it can be triggered by various factors, a fact which most asthmatics are painfully aware of.
 Still, the importance of identifying and avoiding triggers needs to be emphasised for that is the key in controlling the condition.
 Indeed, it is the only way for those with asthma to breathe easy and lead a normal life.

-Avoiding the triggers
+Avoiding the triggers of asthma

 Allergens in the air, either indoor or outdoor, are notorious for triggering an attack.
 Carpets, pet fur, damp rugs, pillows, mattresses, pollen and stuffed toys are the top contributors in the list of indoor pollutants.
 Ensure that they are vacuum-cleaned weekly and dried completely before use.
 In simple words, pollutant proof your home.